halla/golang-docker-circleci-example/README.md

 * $ docker pull golang
 * $ docker build -t my-golang-app .
-* $ docker run -it --rm --name my-running-app my-golang-app
+* $ docker run -p 8080:8080 --rm --name my-running-app my-golang-app

-You should see "hello world" in the console.
+You should see "Starting server..." in the console, and "Hello world" in your browser if you navigate to localhost:8080

+'''
+build -t tags the container with the given name
+-p binds your host port to docker port
+--rm removes the container after exit
+--name assigns a name
+'''

  See also
  * The Go Programming Language https://golang.org/